railsuser2014/openobject-doc-book-en/source/book/2/2_4_CRM/2_4_CRM_case.rst

    :align: center
    :scale: 90

-*Monthly view of the meeting calendar for cases*
+*Monthly view of the meeting calendar for cases.*

 You can change the view and return to the list view, forms or graphs by using the buttons at the top right.
 Open ERP's usual search tools and filters enable you to filter the events displayed in the calendar or, for example, to display the calendar for only some employees at a time.